 screening for those diseases in Panel 2.
 ACOG suggests that only patients with an affected family member should be offered screening for those diseases in Panel 2.
 Both panels may be performed for any patient who specifically requests them.

-If you feel that you may want to be tested or want to know more information about the tests, please tell your gynecologist in Norfolk, VA that you are interested in learning more about the testing.
+If you feel that you may want to be tested or want to know more information about the tests, please tell your gynecologist that you are interested in learning more about the testing.
 You may also want to check to make certain that the cost of this genetic screening is covered by your insurance company, and specifically, which conditions are covered.